Bartleby.com: Great Books Online - This collection of reference sites includes online encyclopedias, dictionaries, thesauri, English usage, and more.

 Critical Reading Towards Critical Writing - Visit this site to get answers to these questions: Critical Reading: What is It?; How Do I Read Looking for Ways of Thinking?; and Practical Tips.
 Created by Dr. Margaret Procter, Coordinator, Writing Support, University of Toronto, Canada.

-Jargon Buster - Jargon Buster is a dictionary of grammatical and literary terms.
+Grammar A-Z - Oxford Dictionary's Grammar A-Z is a dictionary of grammatical and literary terms.

 Merriam-Webster - An online dictionary and thesaurus.